Volkswagen Passat GTE Estate interior, dashboard & comfort

 - 2Range, MPG, CO2 & chargingWith a 13kWh battery, the Volkswagen Passat GTE Estate offers up to 34 miles of zero-emissions range

-- 5Interior & comfort - currently readingThe Volkswagen Passat GTE estate is well equipped, with an interior that just about delivers for the price point
+- 5Interior, dashboard & comfort - currently readingThe Volkswagen Passat GTE estate is well equipped, with an interior that just about delivers for the price point